ariedro/sensumbot/README.md

 ## To Do

-- [ ] Refactor hardcoded constants into a config file
+- [x] Refactor hardcoded constants into a config file
 - [ ] Implement sensations votes counter and update them in the sent messages
+- [ ] Modularize components into different files
 - [ ] Complete this README
 - [ ] Publish the repo